dleclercpro/BerlinLEAPerformanceMonitor/README.md

 Said prevalence for an error ``e`` and a bucket ``b`` is given by the ratio between the number of occurences of ``e`` in ``b`` vs. the total number of occurences for all considered errors within bucket ``b`` on workdays.

-- ``NoAppointmentsError`` After submitting their search query for an appointment, the user is met with an error message that says: there are no vacant slots for the appointment you are trying to book.
+- ``NoAppointmentError`` After submitting their search query for an appointment, the user is met with an error message that says: there are no vacant slots for the appointment you are trying to book.
 - ``NoInformationError`` After submitting their search query for an appointment, the user is met with an error message that says: there is no information available about the appointment you are trying to book.
 - ``NoResultsError`` After submitting their search query for an appointment, a loading spinner appears, and then... nothing happens.
 The user is redirected to the previous form page, as though they had not launched their query.
 - ``InfiniteSpinnerError`` A loading spinner was shown for more than 2 minutes: after this time, it is reasonable to assume the user has closed the window.